fschn90/nixos/README.md

 Navigate to **about:config** in your Firefox address bar and set **identity.sync.tokenserver.uri** to **https://firefox-sync.fschn.org/1.0/sync/1.5**.

 On Firefox android go to Settings > About Firefox and tap the logo a bunch, it will enable a few hidden options back on the main Settings page.
-One of which should be custom Sync and Firefox Accound settimgs.""
+One of which should be custom Sync and Firefox Accound settings.

 ---